triton-inference-server/server/docs/jetson.md

             jq

 pip3 install --upgrade wheel setuptools cython && \
-    pip3 install --upgrade grpcio-tools numpy==1.19.4 attrdict pillow
+    pip3 install --upgrade grpcio-tools numpy attrdict pillow
 ```

-**Note**: OpenCV 4.1.1 is installed as a part of JetPack.
+**Note**: OpenCV 4.2.0 is installed as a part of JetPack.
 It is one of the dependencies for the client build.

 **Note**: When building Triton on Jetson, you will require a recent version of cmake.
-We recommend using cmake 3.21.0.
-Below is a script to upgrade your cmake version to 3.21.0.
+We recommend using cmake 3.21.1.
+Below is a script to upgrade your cmake version to 3.21.1.

 ```
 apt remove cmake
 wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc 2>/dev/null | \
       gpg --dearmor - | \
       tee /etc/apt/trusted.gpg.d/kitware.gpg >/dev/null && \
-    apt-add-repository 'deb https://apt.kitware.com/ubuntu/ bionic main' && \
+    apt-add-repository 'deb https://apt.kitware.com/ubuntu/ focal main' && \
     apt-get update && \
     apt-get install -y --no-install-recommends \
-        cmake-data=3.21.0-0kitware1ubuntu18.04.1 cmake=3.21.0-0kitware1ubuntu18.04.1
+        cmake-data=3.21.1-0kitware1ubuntu20.04.1 cmake=3.21.1-0kitware1ubuntu20.04.1
 ```

 ### Runtime Dependencies for Triton